Maxlanglet/People_Counting_ViT/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This repository is the implementation of the master's thesis Exploring people counting using Vision Transformers
+This repository is the implementation of the master's thesis Exploring people counting using Vision Transformers.
+Each folder has his README file detailing the repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>